JoeyDevelop/cv-app/README.md

 This app will allow you to enter personal information, along with education and practical work experience.
 It will then be able to show you a preview of your finished CV.

+## Functional Branch
+This branch has the exact same functionalities. the only difference between this branch and main branch is that this branch uses functional components and hooks.

 ## What I'm gaining experience with

 ### `React class components`